 A Family Connection

 My great-grandfather was one of the settlers to this area and established a forestry and wood furniture business.
 These activities are in some part to blame for the loss of indigenous forest that has made the area more susceptible to fire and drought.
-However, in the early Twentieth century, there was an abundance of forest and the environmental concerns of the last few decades were not even considered.
+However, in the early Twentieth century, there was an abundance of forest and the environmental sustainability concerns of the last few decades were not even considered.

 A good outing and the swim in the farm dam to cool off and wash away the soil was exceptionally refreshing!